Search in articles

 NAW and the Publishing Industry

 The Academy is led by practising writers and has extensive contacts in the industry through the NAW Board of Trustees, Patrons and Partners.
-The Academy is supported by leading writers - the Academy Patrons - who visit Academy sessions to discuss battles with craft and technique as well as challenges within the industry.
-Editors, agents and other industry professionals - our NAW Partners - may also give presentations offering insights into their work.
+The Academy is supported by leading writers who visit Academy sessions to discuss battles with craft and technique as well as challenges within the industry.
+Editors, agents and other industry professionals may also give presentations offering insights into their work.

 ‘The National Academy of Writing is a most welcome addition to the landscape of publishing.
-By offering first class editorial assistance and professional guidance, for new writers the course may be that vital help to bridge the gap between writing and publication.’
+By offering first class editorial assistance and professional guidance, for new writers NAW may be that vital help to bridge the gap between writing and publication.’
 Ion Trewin, NAW Honorary President

 Richard Beard has published five novels and three books of creative nonfiction.
 The novel Damascus was a New York Times Notable Book of the Year, and Muddied Oafs was short-listed for the British Sports Book Awards.
 In 2008 he was short-listed for the BBC National Short Story Award and in 2010 long-listed for the inaugural Sunday Times EFG Private Bank Short Story Award.
-Lazarus is Dead (Harvill Secker 2011) is his most recent book.
+Acts of the Assassins (Harvill Secker 2015) is his next book.

 Rena Brannan was born in Seoul, Korea and grew up in the United States.
 She has been short-listed for the Harper’s Bizarre/Orange Short Story Competition, the Mslexia Short Story Competition, Yellow Voices Play Writing Competition, and the BBC 10-Minute Shorts Competition.
 In 2006 she co-produced Henry Green’s Nothing at the 59 E 59 Theater for the annual Brit’s Off Broadway Festival in New York.
 Her play Sidekick had a rehearsed reading at the Royal Court in 2010, and her cartoon series GAYDAR can be found on the online magazine whensallymetsally.
 She is currently working on her new play Club F*ck.